danilotat/bash_workshop/submissions/submission.md

 # Submissions

-All the submission should placed there.
+All the submission should placed there, with a folder matching the first letter of your name + your surname (thus the same name of your branch).